 - Communicate effectively with first-year or new transfer students

-Applications are a multi-step process comprised of a written application, an in-person group interview, and a program contract.
-Those selected to be mentors will be notified of their acceptance in April and placed in a course section that works with their schedule for the following fall semester.
+Applications are a multi-step process comprised of a written application, an in-person group interview, a group process interview, and a program contract.
+Those selected to be FYE mentors will be notified of their acceptance in April and placed in a course section that works with their schedule for the following fall semester.